GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

-With depth prediction $D$ and the camera's intrinsic and extrinsic parameters $K$ and $E$, we initialize the 3D positions $\mu_{3D} \in \mathbb{R}^{N \times 3}$, the initial scale $S_0$, and the initial rotation $R_0$.
-The coordinate transformation from 2D to 3D for $\mu_{3D}$ is computed as:
+The 3D positions $\mu_{3D}$ are initialized via camera-to-world transformation based on depth prediction $D$, camera intrinsics $K$ and extrinsics $E$:

-where $\mathcal{T}_{c2w}$ denotes the camera-to-world transformation, determined by the camera's intrinsic and extrinsic parameters. $d_G$ represents the z-depth coordinate of Gaussians sampled from $D$ at their corresponding 2D positions $\mu_{2D}$.
-The initial scale $S_0$ and the rotation $R_0$ are derived from the depth and rotational components of $E$, respectively.
+where $d_G$ is the z-depth coordinate sampled from $D$ at Gaussians' 2D positions $\mu_{2D}$.
+The initial scale $S_0$ is initialized proportional to $d_G$ to comply with perspective principles, and the initial rotation $R_0$ is initialized orthogonal to camera views derived from $E$.